CREATE: Testing LLMs for Associative Creativity: Constructing the CREATE Benchmark

-We select twelve relations ($r$) that span diverse domains.
-The starting entity in each query is primarily of the type people, genes, or chemical compounds, spanning both encyclopedic knowledge, classic ``trivia'' domains like movies, and scientific knowledge.
+\textbf{Benchmark Statistics:} We select eleven relations ($r$) that span diverse domains.
+The starting entity is one of the types: people, genes, or chemical compounds, spanning both encyclopedic knowledge, classic ``trivia'' domains like movies, and scientific knowledge.
 In total we have 931 natural language queries, with at least one verified connection between the entities.
-Table~\ref{tab:relation_stats} enumerates the list of relations, along with the number of queries for each relation and the number of unique starting entities.
-Examples of source paths and generated queries are given in Table~\ref{tab:benchmark}.
-We describe the filtering process in detail in Appendix \ref{app:benchmark}.
+Table~\ref{tab:relation_stats} lists the relations, number of queries per relation and number of unique starting entities.
+Examples of source paths and generated queries are given in Table~\ref{tab:benchmark}; examples are also shown in Figure~\ref{fig:case_study}.
+We describe the filtering process in Appendix \ref{app:benchmark}.